In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\SPOT finds improved solutions in the following way (see Algorithm~\ref{alg:Bartz-SPO}): initially, a population of (random) solutions is created.
-The initialization step is shown in line~\ref{alg:init} in Algorithm~\ref{alg:Bartz-SPO}.
-Then, the solutions are evaluated on the objective function (level L1).
-This is line~\ref{alg:evalF}.
-Next, surrogate models are built (line~\ref{line:stack}).
-A global search is performed to generate new candidate solutions (line~\ref{alg:searchM}).
-The new solutions are evaluated on the objective function (level L1) (line~\ref{alg:evalM}).
-These steps are repeated, until a satisfying solution has been found.
+\begin{itemize} \tightlist \item Initially, a population of (random) solutions is created.\\ The initialization step is shown in State 1 in the following pseudo code of the \texttt{SPOT} algorithm. \item A set of surrogate models is specified (Step 2). \item Then, the solutions are evaluated on the objective function (level L1).
+This is State 3. \item Next, surrogate models are built (State 4). \item A global search is performed to generate new candidate solutions (State 5). \item The new solutions are evaluated on the objective function (level L1) (State 6). \end{itemize}